robertmartin8/PyPortfolioOpt/README.md

 <!-- content -->

-PyPortfolioOpt is a library that implements widely-used classical portfolio optimisation techniques, with a number of experimental features.
+PyPortfolioOpt is a library that implements portfolio optimisation methods, including classical efficient frontier techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity, along with some novel experimental features like exponentially-weighted covariance matrices.

 It is **extensive** yet easily **extensible**, and can be useful for both the casual investor and the serious practitioner.
 Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of interesting signals, PyPortfolioOpt can help you combine your alpha-generators in a risk-efficient way.

 Head over to the [documentation on ReadTheDocs](https://pyportfolioopt.readthedocs.io/en/latest/) to get an in-depth look at the project, or continue below to check out some examples.